ajchen97/data-analysis-and-visualization-projects/8-week-sql-challenge/02_pizza_runner/pizza_runner_data_cleaning.md

 # [Case Study #2](https://8weeksqlchallenge.com/case-study-2/) - Pizza Runner Data Cleaning

 ## customer_orders table
-- create a temporary table 'customer_orders_temp' using a select statement
+- create a temporary table `customer_orders_temp` using a select statement
-- 'exclusions' column: use CASE to replace any 'null' string values or '' string values with NULL value and convert the string into an array of integers
+- `exclusions` column: use CASE to replace any 'null' string values or '' string values with NULL value and convert the string into an array of integers
-- 'extras' column: use CASE to replace any 'null' string values or '' string values with NULL value and convert the string into an array of integers
+- `extras` column: use CASE to replace any 'null' string values or '' string values with NULL value and convert the string into an array of integers

 ```sql
 DROP TABLE IF EXISTS customer_orders_temp;